mksaraf/kubernetes-lab-tutorial/content/patterns.md

 metadata:
   name: nginx
   annotations:
-    readme: "Note: before to run this pod, make sure you have a service account defined and permissions set."
+    readme: "before to run this pod, make sure you have a service account defined."
   namespace:
   labels:
     run: nginx